'Last House' reporter Áine O'Connor visits Ballymun where a school project is under way to survey life in the Dublin suburb.

 Questions asked in the survey related to demographics, reasons for living in Ballymun, how residents felt about living there, the health and social implications of living in Ballymun, as well as questions relating to local amenities.

-A 'Last House' report by Áine O'Connor broadcast on 31 August 1976.
+This episode of 'Last House' was broadcast on 31 August 1976.
+The reporter is Áine O'Connor.